How Men and Women Love Differently

 🤝 How to Build a Christ-Centered Relationship

-Men: Lead with Christlike love—sacrificial, gentle, and steady.
+Men: Lead with Christlike love—sacrificial, patient, and steady.

 “Be kind to one another, tenderhearted, forgiving one another, as God in Christ forgave you.” – Ephesians 4:32